Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 4. Empty Calories and Weight Loss Interference

-Alcohol provides 7 calories per gram with zero nutritional value.
+Alcohol provides 7 calories per gram with limited nutritional value.
 A standard glass of wine has about 125 calories.
 A pint of beer has around 200.
 A cocktail with mixers can easily exceed 300 calories.

 5. Impaired Judgment Around Food